 15. Make sure the Workflow remains Active while you import new subscribed leads into MailBluster.

 Please Note:Automation emails are paid emails because they don’t have any branding on them.
+To use automation feature in MailBluster, your brand must be upgraded to the Pro plan.

+Eligibility for Automation on imported subscribed leads is an important consideration when managing your email campaign.
 Automation emails are not eligible for your old leads or while importing the same old subscribed leads.
 It is only eligible for newly subscribed leads.
 If you try to import the same old subscribed leads, then the leads won’t receive your automated emails.

 Automation emails are not being sent to those imported leads that are already stored in the Leads section with ‘subscribe’ status.